List of NHL mascots: New Jersey Devils

 N.J.
 Devil is the mascot of the New Jersey Devils.
 He first appeared in 1993 and was spotted in the rafters of the then-Brendan Byrne Arena.
 The 7' tall mascot plays into the myth of the Jersey Devil.
 N.J.
 Devil often keeps the crowd excited, signs autographs, participates in entertainment during the intermissions, skates across the ice, and runs throughout the aisles of the arena to high five fans.
-N.J. wears a red Devils jersey with his name and number 00 on the back.
+Playing into the moniker, the N.J.
+Devil is also mischievous; pulling pranks on players in play-stoppage video sequences & fans of the opposition at games.
+N.J.
+Devil wears a red Devils jersey with his name and number 00 on the back.